kubevirt/user-guide/docs/virtual_machines/instancetypes.md

 ### Common Instance Types

 A set of common instance types and preferences are provided through the [`kubevirt/common-instancetypes`](https://github.com/kubevirt/common-instancetypes) project.
-To install all resources provided by the project simply build with `kustomize` and apply:
+To install all resources provided by the project, simply build with `kustomize` and apply:

 ```yaml
 $ kubectl kustomize https://github.com/kubevirt/common-instancetypes.git | kubectl apply -f -